arun-gupta/genai-labs/docs/MODELS.md

 - **Use Claude Sonnet 4** for balanced performance and advanced reasoning
 - **Use Claude Opus 4** for the most sophisticated and autonomous tasks
 - **Use GPT-5** for the latest OpenAI reasoning capabilities
+- **Use GPT-OSS-20B** for advanced reasoning and agentic capabilities
 - **Monitor API usage** to avoid rate limits
 - **Cache responses** when possible
 - **Use hybrid reasoning mode** with Claude Sonnet 4 for complex analysis